 - At least 25 debit card transactions.

 The Boost Checking account has no monthly service fee, no per check fee, no minimum balance requirement, and no minimum opening deposit requirement.
 There is a limit of one account per membership number and is only available as a personal account.
 While there is no reimbursement for ATMs fees, Dort Financial participates in the CO-OP ATM network.

-Headquartered in Grand Blanc, Michigan, Dort Financial Credit Union expanded its field of membership (FOM) in January, with membership now extended to anyone who lives, works, worships, or attends school anywhere in Michigan.
+Headquartered in Grand Blanc, Michigan, Dort Financial Credit Union expanded its field of membership (FOM) in early 2020, with membership now extended to anyone who lives, works, worships, or attends school anywhere in Michigan.

 Immediate family members (spouse, child, parent, sibling, grandparent, grandchild, including step- and adoptive) of current Dort Financial members or membership-eligible individuals also qualify for membership.

 Joining Dort Financial and/or opening an IRA Shares account can be done online or at any of ten mid-Michigan branches located in Clio, Davison, Fenton, Flint (3), Grand Blanc, Lapeer, Owosso, and Swartz Creek.
 Appointments are available and can be scheduled using Dort Financial’s Appointment Widget.

 It’s easy to join – by making a $5 minimum deposit to your Primary Savings Account.